 Chandler patients experiencing the debilitating effects of TMJ disorder have often sought the help of physicians, physical therapists, and even neurologists without realizing their dentist may be their best course of resolution.

-Learn more about the affects of TMJ.
+Learn more about the effects of TMJ.

 I have been going to Dr. Walker for a very long time - at least 10-15 years.
 I have always been happy with everything he has done for me, including braces in my mid-60's to successfully address TMJ issues.
 I trust his advice and his staff are like friends.
 I can't imagine going anywhere else!